iamrahulpal/Book-Manager/README.md

 The Book Manager is a powerful Node.js application built with the Express framework and MongoDB as the database.
 It provides a wide range of features for managing books, including Create, Read, Update, and Delete operations.

+This backend is hosted on [Vercel](https://book-manager-indol.vercel.app/).

+Note: If you counter any error like - "This Serverless Function has crashed" then please reload the page.

 ## Installation Guide
 - **Command** npm install
 - **Command** npm run start